CarolDoudouCao/Archaeo_Bodyform_China/README.md

 ## About This Repository

 This repository accompanies the paper, *Spatiotemporal Variation in Human Body Form across Ancient Chinese Populations*.
-The paper investigates spatial and temporal trends in limb length and body proportions across 71 archaeological groups in China, spanning from the Early Neolithic to the Late Iron Age.
+The paper investigates spatial and temporal trends in limb length and body proportions across 71 archaeological groups in China, spanning from the Early Neolithic to the Late Iron Age (~10,000–38 BP).

 ## 📂 Repository Structure